Charles Aznavour: Personal life

-Aznavour was married three times: to Micheline Rugel (in 1946), Evelyn Plessis (in 1954) and his widow, Ulla Thorsell (in 1966).
-Five children were produced by these marriages: Seda, Patrick, Katia, Mischa, and Nicolas.
+Aznavour was married three times: to Micheline Rugel (in 1946), Evelyn Plessis (in 1954) and his widow, Ulla Thorsell (in 1966), who was a Swedish model.
+Five children were produced by these marriages: Seda (from his first marriage), Patrick, Katia, Mischa, and Nicolas (all from his third marriage).

+From an extramarital affair with a cabaret dancer, Arlette Bordais, Charles had a child called Patrick Bordais, born on July 16, 1951, in Vincennes, whom he would acknowledge nine years later.
+His second wife, Evelyn, helped raise Patrick.
+Patrick's body was found on May 26, 1976, in Neuilly-sur-Seine, a month after his death from a Quaalude overdose, at the age of 25.

 Aznavour often joked about his physique, the most talked-about aspect of which was his height; he stood 160 cm tall.
 He made this a source of self-deprecating humour over the years.

 In April 2018, shortly before his 94th birthday, Aznavour was taken to hospital in Saint Petersburg after straining his back during a rehearsal prior to a concert in the city.
 The concert was postponed until the following season, but eventually cancelled since he died six months later.

-On 5 May 2018, he was a guest on BBC Radio 2's Graham Norton.
+On 5 May 2018, he was a guest on BBC Radio 2's Graham Norton..
 A week later, on 12 May, he broke his arm in two places in a fall at his home in the village of Mouriès, resulting in the cancellation of all shows until the end of June.
 This was eventually extended to include the 18 shows scheduled for August, because of a longer healing process.
 In a program on French television broadcast on 28 September, only three days before his death, he mentioned that he was still feeling the pain.